 Scheduling an online appointment well in advance might be necessary to avoid long waiting times.
 During the Covid pandemic, it was required to schedule appointments before going to authorities, but they are now tending to offering walk-in days again.
 Unfortunately, some website are in German only.
-If candidates have difficulties navigating the German language, please contact our International Officer Nicole Lorenz.
+If candidates have difficulties navigating the German language, please contact the coordination team.